jmay29/sim-imp-strategy/README.md

-## **Code for: A real data-based simulation procedure to select an imputation strategy for mixed-type trait data.**
+## **Code for: A real data-based simulation strategy to select an imputation method for mixed-type trait data.**

 ### **Description**
 This project entails a real data-based simulation study that compares the performance of imputation methods using a mixed-type trait dataset.
 Missing completely at random (MCAR), missing at random (MAR), and missing not at random (MNAR) scenarios were simulated.
-The accuracy of different imputation methods were evaluated with and without phylogeny in the form of gene trees.
+The accuracy of different imputation methods were evaluated with and without phylogeny in the form of single gene and multigene trees.

 ### **Data**
 Trait data for this project were obtained from: